ShUM and UNESCO

 Whoever is being officially recognized as UNESCO World Heritage, engages in a long-term commitment, as stipulated, for example, in the Managementplan, to protect the World Heritage Site, at the same time making it accessible, conducting educational activities, etc. World Heritage Sites are subject to being monitored by the ICOMOS.

-The ShUM-cities are aware of the long-term nature of the activities that are bound with the World Heritage recognition and would like to assume this challenge.
+The ShUM-Sites represented by its owners and trustees are aware of the long-term nature of the activities that are bound with the World Heritage recognition and would like to assume this challenge.